mathpluscode/ImgX-DiffSeg/README.md

 imgx_test --log_dir wandb/latest-run/ --num_timesteps 5 --sampler DDIM
 ```

-Optionally, for debug purposes, use flag `debug=True` to run the experiment with a small dataset and
+Optionally, for debugging purposes, use the flag `debug=True` to run the experiment with a small
-smaller models.
+dataset and smaller models.

 ```bash
 imgx_train data=${DATASET_NAME} task=seg debug=True